unional/path-equal/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]

-Compare file path regardless of platforms.
+Compare two file paths regardless of platforms.

 The file paths in Unix and Windows are different.